-The bad news about iPadOS that it doesn’t ship for everyone until the autumn.
-However, there are a few ways you can get access to iPadOS early.
-But do keep in mind that if you want to run iPadOS on your existing iPad now, that iPad will need to be a fairly recent one as iPadOS is dropping support for some older iPad models.
+The bad news about iPadOS 14 that it doesn’t ship for everyone until the fall.
+However, there are a few ways you can get access to iPadOS 14 early.
+But do keep in mind that if you want to run iPadOS 14 on your existing iPad now, that iPad will need to be a fairly recent one as iPadOS 14 is dropping support for some older iPad models.

-Specifically, you’ll need an iPad Pro, a 5th or 6th generation iPad, iPad mini (5th generation), iPad mini 4, iPad Air (3rd generation), or iPad Air 2 to run it.
-If you’ve got one of those, here’s how you can install iPadOS today.
+Specifically, you’ll need an iPad Pro, an iPad (5th generation) or higher, an iPad mini 4 or higher, or an iPad Air 2 or higher.
+If you’ve got one of those, here’s how you can install iPadOS 14 today.

 Become A Registered Developer